subhh/libconnect/README.md

     - DBIS: warpto link changed to https
     - EZB: Title history fixed.
     - Guzzle is now used to do http request.
+    - Changed file endings of setup and constant to typoscript for better compatibility to TYPO3 8.7 and newer.
+    - Translation changed to XLIFF format.
+    - fixed deprecated translation path in flexforms
+    - fixed deprecated translation path for hidden in TCA
+    - flexforms sections are now translated
+    - JavaScript: fixed wrong path to JQuery
     - min Compatibility now 8.7

 Tested with